johnsedor/cohere-health/DatabaseDefinition.md

 + QuestionAnswerTypeId - FK Reference to QuestionAnswerType, each question can only have 1 answer type.
 + CreateTimeStamp - Creation of this record.
 + LastUpdateTimestamp - LastUpdate of this record.

+> Possible extension point for: Weight of display questions, new table for predecessors

 ### ClinicalServicesQuestions
 > ManyToMany relationship of clinical services to the list of appropriate questions.